libreform/libreform/docs/architecture.md

 ##### `class-io.php`

 The name should be self-explanatory, this class contains all\* of the plugins IO operations.
+It consists of 3 subclasses; `form`, `submission` and `db`.

 <sub><sup>\*: The entity classes and modules get & set wp_postmeta and do other non-performance intensive one-off operations, which wouldn't make sense as a class method.</sup></sub>